High Speed Imaging of Spectral-Temporal Correlations in Hong-Ou-Mandel Interference: Discussion

 \section{Discussion}

 In this work we demonstrated measurement of the spectral and temporal correlations in HOM interference using a camera based spectrometer.
 The spectral response to HOM interference for the full operating spectrum of the spectrometer, between 770-854\,nm, is obtained with a spectral resolution of 0.7\,nm.
 From this, the HOM interference behaviour at any specific spectral region/s within the measured spectrum can be extracted.
 Thus, with this spectrometer, full spectral and temporal correlation data, with sub-nanometer spectral and nanosecond temporal resolution, can be obtained within seconds and a full HOM dip/peak scan can be performed in minutes.
 The system is also versatile in that it can be used with SPDC sources pumped by any type of laser and can work in any wavelength that an image intensifier is sensitive in.
 All these technical improvements combined, especially in speed, opens up a whole new avenue on what is practicable in quantum technology applications and experiments.
 Some examples include spectral multiplexing in quantum repeaters, obtaining spectral information of targets through a single shot measurement in quantum sensing and swiftly characterizing spectral-temporal properties of single photon sources.
+Presently, high quantum efficiency commercial intensifiers can be found in the wavelength range of 200-900\,nm, thus, for related experiments and technologies utilizing telecom wavelength photons (1550\,nm), a fiber spectrometer will still be required.
+However, if an intensifier or other similar photon amplification devices, sensitive in the telecom wavelength, were to be developed in the future, they can be readily integrated into this camera spectrometer.